telerik/kendo-ui-core/docs/controls/charts/appearance.md

 ### Themes

-The Kendo UI Chart widgets come with [a number of predefined themes](http://demos.telerik.com/kendo-ui/themebuilder), which are:
+The Kendo UI Chart widgets come with [a set of predefined themes](/styles-and-layout/appearance-styling).

-* Black
-* BlueOpal
-* Bootstrap
-* Default
-* Fiori
-* Flat
-* HighContrast
-* Material
-* MaterialBlack
-* Metro
-* MetroBlack
-* Moonlight
-* Nova
-* Silver
-* Office 365
-* Uniform

 Use the `theme` option to select a theme, as demonstrated in the example below.
+The theme name is case insensitive.

 ###### Example